 - Open the Interaction Details for the disambiguation interaction, click Settings, and specify the following:

-- Something else (checkbox): Select this if you want to add a "none of the above" type of choice to the clarification question.
+- *Additional option to show (checkbox): Select this if you want to add a "none of the above" type of choice to the clarification question.
 By default, in the conversation, this option returns a reply of, "That's not what I was expecting, Please select from one of these options."
 However, you can add a response condition to the disambiguation interaction and use pattern matching to direct the conversation flow in a different way.

 - Click Save.